gridcoin-community/Gridcoin-Site/Wiki/FAQ.md

 You may have a balance reserved in stake.
 If this ever happens to you do this in the console:

 `reservebalance true AMOUNT`

 Where AMOUNT is the amount you want to send

-Wait a few blocks
+Wait for a few blocks

 Then send
 it.